preciofishbone/OmniaFx/docs/tutorials/first-extension/create-omnia-block/README.md

 }
 ```

 # Step 5.
-Update Omnia block to read the setting
+Update Omnia block to read its settings

 Open the `HelloOmniaFxComponent.tsx`